Generic Name: palonosetron (injection)

-- What are the possible side effects of palonosetron (Aloxi)?
+- What are the possible side effects of palonosetron?

-- What is the most important information I should know about palonosetron (Aloxi)?
+- What is the most important information I should know about palonosetron?

-- What should I discuss with my health care provider before taking palonosetron (Aloxi)?
+- What should I discuss with my health care provider before receiving palonosetron?

-- What should I avoid while taking palonosetron (Aloxi)?
+- What should I avoid while receiving palonosetron?

 - Where can I get more information?

-Palonosetron is used to prevent nausea and vomiting that may be caused by medicine to treat cancer (chemotherapy).
+Palonosetron is used in children as young as 1 month old only to prevent nausea and vomiting caused by cancer medicine.

-Palonosetron may be used for other purposes not listed in this medication guide.
+Palonosetron may also be used for purposes not listed in this medication guide.

-What are the possible side effects of palonosetron (Aloxi)?
+What are the possible side effects of palonosetron?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.